 At Gary’s Vacuflo, we offer a fabric tool bag to hold all of your small tools in one place.
 We’ve also created a wire tool caddy for your bigger accessories like pet brushes and crevice tools.
 Then the caddy can hold your tool bag with the smaller items too.

-Step 4: Get the Hide-A-Hose
+Step 4: Get a Retractable Hose

 With a central vacuum, you’ll usually carry your hose toward inlets in various rooms.
-But with the Hide-A-Hose, you simply open the inlet to reveal a hose you can pull out to your desired length.
+But with a retractable hose, you simply open the inlet to reveal a hose you can pull out to your desired length.
 This system allows you to use a longer hose than the standard one, and it even reduces the amount of storage you need because the hose is easily accessible in more places.
 When you’re finished cleaning up, the suctioning from the vacuum retracts the hose into the wall.
 You can be confident that your hose is stored properly with this system.

 Step 5: Utilize the Wally Flex